 Avoiding Pollutants to Clean Your Lungs

 Lung clearing after quitting smoking will go a whole lot easier if you prevent other pollutants from getting into your respiratory system.
+It is a part of the lung detox for your treatment.

 Avoid Other Smokers